xiaoju/activeLink/README.md

 ## Architecture

+### Web stack

 * front end: React, Redux
 * back end: node.js, Express, Passport, oauth2, mongoose
 * database: mongoDB (hosted on mlab.com) / PostgreSQL
 * https
+* app scaffolding as per Stephen Grieder Udemy class ['Node with React: fullstack web development']([https://www.udemy.com/node-with-react-fullstack-web-development/)

+### Development environment

+* The code of the React development server (/server/client) is stored as a subfolder of the backend server folder.
+* In development, running `npm run dev` starts both backend and frontend (React) servers.
+This is achieved through use of the `concurrently` package, of which parameters are stored in the `scripts` section of `/server/package.json`.
+* Hot reloading is managed by `nodemon` for the backend server, and by `create-react-app` for the React development server.
+* React development server is to be reached on http://localhost:3000.
+* Backend server is to be reached on http://localhost:5000.

+### Production environment

+* Hosted on heroku.com
+*

 ## License